wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 - The **geo.intersects** function returns true if a given point is within a given polygon, where the point is a field and the polygon is specified as a constant list of coordinates passed as part of the filter.

-You can find filter examples in [OData expression syntax (Azure Search)](http://msdn.microsoft.com/library/azure/dn798921.aspx).
-To learn more about geospatial search, see [Create a geospatial search application in Azure Search](search-create-geospatial.md).
+You can find filter examples in [OData expression syntax (Azure <!-- deleted by customization Search)](http://msdn.microsoft.com/zh-cn/library/azure/dn798921.aspx) --><!-- keep by customization: begin --> Search)](http://msdn.microsoft.com/library/azure/dn798921.aspx) <!-- keep by customization: end -->.
+To learn more about geospatial search, see [Create a geospatial search application in Azure <!-- deleted by customization Search](/documentation/articles/search-create-geospatial) --><!-- keep by customization: begin --> Search](search-create-geospatial.md) <!-- keep by customization: end -->.

 <a name="tryitout"></a>
 ##Try it out

 Azure Search Adventure Works Demo on Codeplex contains the examples referenced in this article.
 As you work with search results, watch the URL for changes in query construction.
 This application happens to append facets to the URI as you select each one.

-1. Configure the sample application (see [Create your first application for instructions](search-create-first-solution.md)).
+1. Configure the sample application (see [Create your first application for <!-- deleted by customization instructions](/documentation/articles/search-create-first-solution)) --><!-- keep by customization: begin --> instructions](search-create-first-solution.md)) <!-- keep by customization: end -->.

 	Notice the schema that is defined in the Program.cs file of the CatalogIndexer project.
 It specifies facetable fields for color, listPrice, size, weight, categoryName, and modelName.
 Only a few of these (color, listPrice, categoryName) are actually implemented in faceted navigation.